ThanhLam2396/story-validators-race-wave-2/submission-general-task-3.md

-# **Documentation: Setting up the Validator Monitoring Dashboard with Grafana, Prometheus, and Story Exporter**
+# **Setting up the Validator Monitoring Dashboard with Grafana, Prometheus, and Story Exporter**